How to Block USB Device Access with Exceptions using Microsoft Intune

 Membership Type: Assigned

-Create Device Control Policy to Block USB Device Access
+Create a Device Control Policy to Block USB Device Access

-We will now create Device control policy to deploy settings on Windows 10 / 11 devices.
-The device control policy will block USB device access once it’s applied on a device.
+We will now create a Device control policy to deploy settings on Windows 10 / 11 devices.
+The device control policy will block USB device access once it’s applied to a device.

 To create a Device control policy, Go to Microsoft Endpoint Manager admin center and select Endpoint security | Attack Surface reduction | Create policy